ACINQ/eclair/docs/release-notes/eclair-vnext.md

 - Answering channel range queries is much cheaper: we cache the timestamps and checksums of our channel updates instead of recomputing them for the whole routing table on every incoming query
 - We ignore duplicate `short_channel_id`s in a `query_short_channel_ids`, and reject queries whose query flags don't cover every `short_channel_id`, or that are sent before we've replied to the previous one
 - We ignore `reply_short_channel_ids_end` messages that don't answer one of our queries: a peer could previously send us one to make us drop our synchronization state and ignore the rest of its replies
+- We now disconnect peers that authenticate but whose connection is never initialized: such connections previously stayed around forever

 ## Verifying signatures